-respondent to prove with specificity that they have fully complied with th e Ordinancerequest and/or that an exemption to disclosure applies.

-- (ab) Any person may institute commence proceedings for injunctive relief, declaratory relief, or writ of mandate in any court of competent jurisdiction to enforce his or her right to inspect or to receive a copy of any public record or class of public records under this Ordinance or to enforce his or her right to attend any meeting required under this Ordinance to be open, or to compel such meeting to be open.
-Filing a complaint with the Sunshine Commission or exhausting the Commission complaint and hearing procedures is not a prerequisite to filing an action under this subsection.21 - (c) Any person may commence proceedings for injunctive relief, declaratory relief, or writ of mandate in any court of competent jurisdiction for purposes of obtaining a judicial determination that an action taken by a policy body in violation of this Ordinance is null and void under this section.
-Nothing in this chapter shall be construed to prevent a policy body from curing or correcting an action challenged pursuant to this section.22 - (d) Prior to any action being commenced pursuant to subsection (\(\frac{\theta}{c}\)), the person shall make a demand on the policy body to cure or correct the action alleged to have been taken in violation of this Ordinance.
-The demand shall be in writing and clearly describe the challenged action of the policy body and the nature of the alleged violation. - (i) Written demand shall be made within 30 calendar days from the date the action was taken.

-21 Revises and clarifies existing language in Ordinance.
+respondent to prove with specificity that they have fully complied with the Ordinancerequest and/or that an exemption to disclosure applies. (ab) Any person may institute commence proceedings for injunctive relief, declaratory relief, or writ of mandate in any court of competent jurisdiction to enforce his or he right to inspect or to receive a copy of any public record or class of public records under this Ordinance or to enforce his or her right to attend any meeting required under this Ordinance to be open, or to compel such meeting to be open.
+Filing a complaint with the Sunshine Commission or exhausting the Commission complaint and hearing procedures is not a prerequisite to filing an action under this subsection. (c) Any person may commence proceedings for injunctive relief, declaratory relief, or writ of mandate in any court of competent jurisdiction for purposes of obtaining a judicial determination that an action taken by a policy body in violation of this Ordinance is null and void under this section.
+Nothing in this chapter shall be construed to prevent a policy body from curing or correcting an action challenged pursuant to this section. (d) Prior to any action being commenced pursuant to subsection (bc), the person shall make a demand on the policy body to cure or correct the action alleged to have been taken in violation of this Ordinance.
+The demand shall be in writing and clearly describe the challenged action of the policy body and the nature of the alleged violation. (i) Written demand shall be made within 30 calendar days from the date the action was taken.
+Revises and clarifies existing language in Ordinance.
+New provision creating a right to judicial review of alleged public meeting violations, but onl after cure and correct provisions are complied with.
+Provides method by which members of public can seek enforcement of enhanced public meeting provisions in the Sunshine